Business admin apprentice

 During my time studying my level 2, I was also employed within the trust to gain valuable experience.
 Training days were always informative and covered a wide range of subjects to help me integrate into a working environment.
 On completion of my level 2, I progressed onto the NVQ level 3 programme which I have just passed recently.

-All of the trainers were extremely friendly and always there to help; I would definitely recommend the apprenticeship programme to anyone looking to develop a career in the NHS; the skills and experience I have gained are very useful and I have nothing but praise for the Widening Participation & Learning Team who were always there to offer support and advice throughout the course.
+All of the trainers were extremely friendly and always there to help; I would definitely recommend the apprenticeship programme to anyone looking to develop a career in the NHS; the skills and experience I have gained are very useful and I have nothing but praise for the Widening Participation and Learning Team who were always there to offer support and advice throughout the course.

 As a result of the apprenticeship scheme (which gave me the experience I had lacked) I have now commenced full-time employment with the medical physics department.